strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 - In the spike of the inclusion filter, we realized the importance of supporting cyclic references.

 For example:

 Model `CategoryWithRelations` has a property `products` containing an array of model `ProductWithRelations`. `ProductWithRelations` has a property `category` containing `CategoryWithRelations`.

-  In April we have fixed generating the JSON schema for models with circular dependencies as the pre-work of the inclusion filter.
+In April we fixed generating the JSON schema for models with circular dependencies as the pre-work of the inclusion filter.
 Given the following model definitions:

   ```ts
     @model()